widdix/s3-getobject-accelerator/README.md

     version: 'version'                 // optional string },
   {
     partSizeInMegabytes: 8,                        // optional number > 0: if not specified, parts are downloaded as they were uploaded
     concurrency: 4,                                // number > 0
-    waitForWriteBeforeDownloladingNextPart: false // optional boolean, defaults to false }
+    waitForWriteBeforeDownloladingNextPart: false, // optional boolean, defaults to false
+    connectionTimeoutInMilliseconds: 3000          // optional number >= 0: zero means no timeout
+  }
 ) : {
   readStream(),                         // ReadStream (see https://nodejs.org/api/stream.html#class-streamreadable)